TeknooSoftware/states/readme.md

 Uni Alteri - States library
 ===========================

 Welcome and thank you to having downloaded this library.
-It allows you to write PHP classes more readable and more usable thanks to a cut of your code following states of your objects.
+It allows you to write PHP classes more readable and more usable thanks to by cutting your code according to states of your objects.

 Quick startup
 -------------